dustin-enyeart/latex-tutorial/docs/source/content/markup.rst

     holds.

-Subscripts and superscript will automatically format correctly with sums :math:`\sum` and so on.
+Subscripts and superscript will automatically format correctly with sums, limits and integral and so on.

 .. code-block:: Latex